Summer Internship Job details

 - Access to reliable transportation to and from work.

-- Visual acuity required to accurately read written materials.
+- Visual acuity is required to accurately read written materials.

 - Frequent sitting/standing in one position for extended periods of time.